 Key Market Stats:

-- Neighborhoods in Philadelphia with the highest rents include Sounders Park, University City, and West Powelton where rents average $2,549 per month.
+- Neighborhoods in Philadelphia with the highest rents include Saunders Park, University City, and West Powelton where rents average $2,519 per month.

-- Cheapest neighborhoods for renters in Philadelphia include Frankford, Frankford Valley, and Northwood where rents average $776 per month.
+- Cheapest neighborhoods for renters in Philadelphia include Frankford, Frankford Valley, and Kensington where rents average $823 per month.

-- Most popular neighborhoods in Philadelphia for renters are City Center West, Rittenhouse Square, Washington Square West, and Logan Square.
+- Most popular neighborhoods in Philadelphia for renters are City Center West, Rittenhouse Square, and Washington Square West.

 Historic Price Changes & Housing Affordability